Thornaby railway station: Tees Valley Metro

 Transit diagram showcasing all discussed or mentioned ideas for the Tees Valley Metro.

 Starting in 2006, Thornaby was mentioned within the Tees Valley Metro scheme.
 This was a plan to upgrade the Tees Valley Line and sections of the Esk Valley Line and Durham Coast Line to provide a faster and more frequent service across the North East of England.
 In the initial phases the services would have been heavy rail mostly along existing alignments with new additional infrastructure and rollingstock.
 The later phase would have introduced tram-trains to allow street running and further heavy rail extensions.

 As part of the scheme, Thornaby station would have received improved service to Darlington and Saltburn (1–2 to 4 trains per hour) as well as to Nunthorpe and Hartlepool, possibly a street-running link to Guisborough and the Headland, and new rollingstock.
 There was also plans of the footbridge being replaced with a modern structure.

 However, due to a change in government in 2010 and the 2008 financial crisis, the project was ultimately shelved.
 Several stations eventually got their improvements and there is a possibility of improved rollingstock and services in the future which may affect Thornaby.

 Services

 London North Eastern Railway

 London North Eastern Railway operate a daily return service between Middlesbrough and London King's Cross, calling at Thornaby.

 As of the December 2021 timetable change, the station is served by one train per weekday each way.
 More services are planned following the completion of station works at Middlesbrough.

 Northern Trains

 Durham Coast Line

-As of the May 2021 timetable change, the station is served by an hourly service between Newcastle and Middlesbrough.
-Most trains continue to Hexham (or Carlisle on Sunday) and Nunthorpe.
-Two trains per day (three on Sunday) continue to Whitby.
+As of the winter 2025 timetable change, the station is served by two trains per hour service between Newcastle and Middlesbrough.
+Some trains continue to Hexham and Carlisle (these are express up to Harlepool and Sunderland), and to Nunthorpe.
+One continues to Whitby.
+An hourly service runs on Sundays.

 Tees Valley Line

 As of the December 2023 timetable change, the station is served by two trains per hour between Saltburn and Darlington via Middlesbrough, with one train per hour extending to Bishop Auckland.
+Two trains per day extend to Newcastle via Durham and Chester-Le-Street.

 An hourly service operates between Saltburn and Bishop Auckland on Sunday.